Condo Buying Process

 Once you have your pre-approval in place, the next step is to hire a REALTOR®.
 Real Estate Agents have the expertise to show you any home in your desired area.
 The best part?
 Hiring a REALTOR® doesn't cost you anything, as the seller covers the commissions of both their agent and the buyer’s agent.
 Commission fees are deducted from the selling price at closing, and whether you work with an agent or not, the selling price at closing stays the same.
 Having a professional by your side offers multiple advantages – not only do they protect your interests and ensure a smoother process, but they also ensure you have access to all available options.
 With a REALTOR® on your team, you can confidently navigate the real estate market and make informed decisions that align with your needs.

-STEP 3:
+Step 3:

 Start Viewing Condos

-STEP 4:
+Step 4:

 Found a Condo You Like?
-Make an Offer

-STEP 5:
+Step 5:

 Get Offer Accepted

-STEP 6:
+Step 6:

 Choose a Lawyer

-STEP 7:
+Step 7:

 Meet Conditions of Sale